techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/01_proj_intro_description_requirements.md

 - Provide a brief introduction to the project and its purpose.
 - Outline the scope and objectives of the project.
-- Outline the deliverables and v1.0 requirements
+- Outline the deliverables, v1.0 requirements and user stories.
 - Explain the benefits of using Bicep for infrastructure provisioning.

 ## Introduction and Overview